Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 #### 3.3.6 Transfer of RFID-codes and Student and/or Employee Numbers to Alexia
 *Legal Ground f, postpay on drinks*
 If a member of Inter-*Actief* has signed a consumption authorization with regard to collecting expenses at drinks, then these purchases need to be registered so that the incurred costs can be collected at a later date.
-For this purpose we use a self developed system called Alexia.
+For this purpose we use an internally developed system called Alexia.
 To register the purchases in this system we share the RFID-codes and student or employee numbers of the member with this application.
-The details of the data processing of this system is handled further in the privacy document of this application.
+The details of the data processing of this system are handled further in the privacy document of this application.

 ### 3.4 The Goals of Inter-*Actief*